 To address CCBH causality questions, we need experimental tasks that integrate multiple cognitive bias processes (e.g. Everaert et al., 2014), or extensive longitudinal research designs.
 We cannot make inferences from our networks on the causal relations between biases, nor causal relations between the network structure of biases and mental health.
 Yet, network analyses are extremely useful for hypothesis generation.
 One way we can propose causal hypotheses is to examine edges that were not retained in the network.
 For instance, mental health was not directly connected to negative interpretation biases, when controlling for all other variables in the network.
 This suggests that negative interpretation biases influence mental health via other biases in the network, e.g. negative memory bias.
 This follows from the CCBH and suggests a causal chain from negative interpretation bias for social scenarios, via negative memory bias, to influence mental health.
 Others have argued that it is difficult to modify memory bias directly, and training interpretation bias, with the intent to modify memory biases, may be more effective (Vrijsen et al., 2013).
 Related to this, our network does not include edges connecting non-social interpretation biases and memory biases.
 A reasonable hypothesis would be that targeting social interpretation bias in adolescents would be more effective at modifying memory bias, than training non-social interpretation bias.
 We could further hypothesise that modifying interpretation bias would influence mental health via shifting memory bias.
 Future work might seek to test these hypotheses directly with an experimental paradigm, or with extensive longitudinal data.

-Network approaches also enable us to address CCBH predictive magnitude questions, albeit via a different lens to traditional approaches.
+Network approaches also enable us to address the combined cognitive bias hypothesis, albeit via a different lens to traditional approaches.
 These questions are concerned with whether cognitive biases have additive and/or interactive effects on mental health.
 For example, previous research has found that combined cognitive biases were more predictive of adolescent depression severity than individual biases alone (Orchard & Reynolds, 2018).
 Network theory, applied to mental disorders, proposes that highly connected networks are more vulnerable to psychopathology (Borsboom, 2017; also see Kalisch et al., 2019).
 Strongly interconnected, causally related symptoms may reinforce one another to propagate a disorder.
 The network approach conceives of mental health problems as networks of connected symptoms that causally influence each other in a highly dynamic way, as opposed to the traditional view that mental health problems can be classified as distinct clusters of symptoms that are likely to have a single underlying cause.
 This is a paradigm shift that we have applied to the CCBH, allowing us to move beyond examining only additive and interactive effects of cognitive biases on mental health.
 Specifically, our moderated network model suggests that greater connectivity amongst biases relates to lower mental health.
 As we have explored in this paper, network approaches allow us to examine the role of interconnectedness amongst cognitive biases (or symptoms) and relate that structure to mental health.

 Limitations